(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "2058 SCENE in LUNA PARK, Coney Island, N. Y. / ILLUSTRATED POST CARD CO., N. Y." showing a ride on a pole prominently, black & white with sky tint on undivided back post card mailed there 1908, lightly toned back, cancel ink on front, corners worn. $6.00 na

 "2067 VIEW OF DREAMLAND at NIGHT, Coney Island, N. Y. ILL.
-POST CARD CO., N. Y." black & white postcard with glitter added on unused undivided back, toned back, corner wear & rounding, toning in front caption area.
+POST CARD CO., N. Y." postcard with glitter added, unused undivided back, toned back, corner wear & rounding, toning in front caption area.
 One large sign for FIGHTING FLAMES. $6.50 nga

 "66 NIGHT SCENE ON LAKE, ELECTRIC PARK, KANSAS CITY, MO." from the lake, lit by approximately 100,000 bulbs, 2 towers framing the scene which includes the arc of the covered band pavilion towards the right--where Sousa, Sorrentino & Scariatti played at this former amusement park.
 Color postcard mailed there SEP 14 1908 to Miss Adah Dingey in Cloud Ohio by her cousin George, lightly toned back, small but conspicuous upper corner crease, long bottom corner crease hidden in a dark area, 1-3/4" internal crease vertically from the top edge. $4.75 m(k)gae